Roasted-Sugar-Maple-Nuts/ENSE271Project/activity2/Taishi/lofi_prototypes/README.md

 ### View submitted OBA screen
 When searching for OBAs, the layout would be similar to other search sites with the results in a list, filter options to the left, and searching at the top right.
+Users will have knowledge of this layout and not have to figure out where common search functionality is found.
 To reduce clutter, each course can expand to show their OBAs.
 The idea of having the same courses with different terms be a separate item would likely have to be revised.